S-A-Ismail/s-a-ismail/_posts/2024-08-26-MetastoreOptionsOnDatabricks.md

 One of the biggest hurdles faced by data-driven enterprises is managing and organizing this abundance of data effectively.
 This is where a metastore comes into play — a crucial component that holds the key to unlocking the full potential of data.

+> This article was originally written by me back in early 2023, Although the options in this article still work, but Unity Catalog has evolved over time with featues like Lakehouse Federation, Connections and Volumes.
+Selection of your choice of Catalog should involve considering those as well.
+I will soon be writing on them.
+{: .prompt-info }

+> Unity Catalog OSS is also an added catalog type in this list again something on which I will soon write on.
+{: .prompt-info }

 ## What is a Metastore? ##
 A metastore is a centralized repository that stores metadata information about the datasets, tables, partitions, schemas, and other structural and organizational elements of the data within the ecosystem.
 It acts as a catalog or directory that enables efficient data discovery, access, and management across the distributed environment.